DmitryFilatov1106/DmitryFilatov1106/README.md

 ***

-I am an experienced Software Engineer with a cool background in developing applications using Java.
+I am a Software Engineer with a cool background in developing applications using Java.
 I have experience building enterprise-level applications which use monolitic or microservice or serverless arthitecture.

 ##  Technical Stack